-Sometimes a page in a document or a website is too big for you to see everything on the screen at once.
-When that happens, you need to move down the page to see it all.
+Sometimes a page in a document or a website is too tall or too wide for you to see everything on the screen at once.
+When that happens, you need to move around the page to see it all.

 This is called scrolling.
 You may already know how to do this using a keyboard, but you can also do it using a mouse.Start activity